sansinghsanjay/DjangoTutorials/README.md

 This Python script is a non-interactive script.
 2. db: "db" is another docker container (or service, in terms of Docker container).
 In this container, a Postgresql database runs and listens on port 5432.
 For the purpose of connection, port 5432 is exposed.

+## Docker Compose + Django + Nginx + uWSGI + Postgresql (docker-compose_django_nginx_uwsgi_postgresql)
+In this project, following modules are running in separate docker container:
+1. Django app & uWSGI
+2. Nginx
+3. Postgresql database

+All these modules are running in different docker containers (i.e., total 3 containers) and all these containers are managed by a Docker Compose file (i.e., a YML file).